misragaurav/VorticellaSimulations/README.md

 the Makefile will create an executable named rod.
 The output of rod will be the x,y,z coordinates of each element of the Vorticella stalk at each timepoint of the simulation.
-These coordinates are best viewed in VMD, which can be downloaded from here: http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD The output xyz coordinates are saved in gromax format in these files animation.gro spasmo.gro head.gro
+These coordinates are best viewed in VMD, which can be downloaded from here: http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD The output x,y,z coordinates are saved in gromax format in these files:

+animation.gro
+spasmo.gro
+head.gro

 All these files need to be opened in VMD simultaneously to view the full simulation.

 The gromax doesn't seem to need connectivity information so .psf files may not be needed.